 Pianist Chrysi Nanou combines a career as a performer, curator, lecturer and teacher of piano performance.
+She is currently a PhD Candidate at Cambridge University.

 Born in Greece, Chrysi’s personal and professional aesthetics were formed in Paris and further shaped in the United States with her studies at the Ecole Normale de Musique de Paris / Alfred Cortot, The Peabody Institute of The Johns Hopkins University, and at Stanford University’s Center for Computer Research in Music and Acoustics (CCRMA).